 Yes, there have been studies about the effects of color where the evidence is documented and the results vetted.
 For instance, natural colors such as greens and blues have a calming effect, presumably because of their familiarity in nature.
 As a result, you won’t see your surgeon showing up for your operation in bright orange or magenta scrubs.
 And you won’t likely see an ambulance lighting color in a calming, pale sage green.

 But when you look for information about the affects of color, you’ll find claims ranging from commonly accepted to what many would label hocus-pocus.

 For instance, did you know the color violet promotes the functioning of your lymphatic system?
 Another source claims yellow has that duty.
 What’s a lymph node to do?

 I’m not weighing in here.
 Maybe such claims are true.
 Maybe they aren’t.
 I’ll leave that up to others to decide and prove.

 Still, it’s clear that colors do affect emotions and our perceptions, and there are biological and physiological reactions to various colors.

-Blue: Enhances feelings of peacefulness and tranquility.
+Enhances feelings of peacefulness and tranquility.
 Blue also helps increase mental clarity, creativity and productivity.
 Maybe that's why people seem attracted to blue eyes?

-Violet: Stimulates intuition and imagination.
+Stimulates intuition and imagination.
 It creates balance and helps transform negative emotions.
 I'll have to try this color in my hot tub the next time I have to talk to someone about a difficult subject.